dbarj/database/adb-migration/10-database-actions-monitor-troubleshoot/database-actions-monitor-troubleshoot.md

 The control table contains information about the data and metadata in the dump file.
 Plus, Data Pump uses it to keep track of the job.

-1. Still in the *yellow* terminal 🟨.
+1. Still in the *yellow* 🟨 terminal.
 Start the import from task 1 again.
 However, this time you import just the control table from the dump file.

     ```
     <copy>